Shapeoko Pro is a high-performance CNC router in the Shapeoko series.

 This means there is a large and active community of users for their machines.

-The more popular a machine is. the better is its development and community support.
+The more popular a machine is, the better its development and community support.

 The official Carbide 3D forum is a great place to find answers to any questions you might have.